 If you’re running the Austin Marathon next Sunday (February 16th) , you’ve probably heard of the concept known as “carbohydrate-loading.”
 If you're new to marathoning and have never heard of this, it's an important concept [...]

 Training and racing offer a fantastic way to challenge the body and mind, but what happens when things start to break down from fatigue and wear?
-For a lot of us, this problem requires us [...]
+At Better PT we’re committed to making sure that [...]

 For newbies attempting their first 3M Half Marathon on Sunday or the Austin Marathon (February 16), this can be a nervous time.
 Even more so as the big day draws near.
 But for veterans and [...]